Author has written 1 story for Fullmetal Alchemist.

 Books: Animorphs, Redwall, The Wheel of Time, Dragonlance, The Hitchhiker's Guide to the Galaxy.

-TV: The Big Bang Theory.
+TV: The Big Bang Theory, 3rd Rock from the Sun, House.